Abdulrehman0911/PlatePal/README.md

 ## Database Schema

-PlatePal uses a local SQLite database with 7 tables, automatically created and seeded on first run.
+PlatePal uses a MySQL database with 7 tables, automatically created and seeded on first run.

 ```
 ┌──────────────┐       ┌─────────────────┐       ┌──────────┐